 The damper’s construction must be in compliance with the tested protype.
 The body being made with galvanised steel and any exposed welds to be coated with cold zinc primer type paint to prevent rusting.
 The damper body must be design engineered for strength and rigidity to reduce the chances of operational damage during transport and/or site installation.

-The damper’s expansion gap shall be constantly maintained with the patented Bullock Metal Expansion Gap Sealing system, complying with AS1682.1 or approved method.
+The damper’s expansion gap shall be constantly maintained with the patented Bullock Metal Gap Spacer system, complying with AS1682.1 or approved method.
 Fusible links are to operate at 68 degree celsius or have an AS1890 rating.”